mitzerh/news-app-preprocessor/README.md

 ### Node server

-You can run the node server version to process the requests via cURL
+You can run the node server version to process the requests via cURL.
+Defaults to port 3000.

 ```
 # run server